ekowKlewiah/alx-zero_day/README.md

-I have ability to do
+I have ability to do.